Dilip Donde

 Captain Dilip Donde (born 26 September 1967) is a retired Indian Naval officer and the first Indian to complete a solo, unassisted circumnavigation of the globe under sail.
+If one checks the requirements of a circumnavigation of the globe under sail he is the first Indian to circumnavigate the globe.
 From April 2006 to May 2010 he planned and executed Project 'Sagar Parikrama' which involved constructing a sailboat in India and then sailing it around the world.
 He was the hundred and ninetieth person to complete the journey solo.

 Sagar Parikrama

 The voyage was the first of the Indian Navy's project Sagar Parikrama, initiated by late Vice-Admiral Manohar Prahlad Awati (Retd).
 Capt.
 Donde started his circumnavigation from Mumbai on 19 August 2009 and finished on 19 May 2010.
 During the nine-month-long circumnavigation he stopped at four ports and was at sea for 157 days.
 Donde volunteered to undertake the project for the Indian Navy in 2006.
 Over the next four years he built a boat with an Indian boat-builder, trained himself and sailed solo around the world with four stops en route.